 Sebastian Fernandez received his B.S. in electrical engineering from the Georgia Institute of Technology in 2019.
 During his undergraduate years, he conducted cryogenic temperature studies on Silicon-Germanium heterojunction bipolar transistors with Prof. John Cressler.
-He is currently pursuing his Ph.D. in EE at Stanford University and is working on improving blue perovskite LEDs by analyzing electrical and thermal stressors at the synthesis, materials, and device level.
-He is supported by the P. Michael Farmwald Stanford Graduate Fellowship as well as a GEM Ph.D.
+He is currently an EE Ph.D.
+Candidate at Stanford University and is working on improving the stability of perovskite LEDs via transition metal doping and insulator-based device architectures.
+Sebastian also serves as the president of the Stanford Engineering Research Introductions Organization (SERIO) whose goal is to support underrepresented minority undergraduate STEM students.
+He is supported by the U.S. Department of Energy IBUILD Graduate Research Fellowship, P. Michael Farmwald Stanford Graduate Fellowship, and GEM Ph.D.
 Engineering Fellowship.